-- 15. Except with leave of the Commission, the permit holder must not undertake clearing activities between May 1 and July 31 unless pre-clearing surveys are completed and clearing activities do not occur within 100 metres of any stick nest, and within 30 metres of any songbird nest. - 16.
-Except with leave of the Commission, the permit holder must not undertake any construction activities within a wetland when an active waterfowl nest is present within 200 metres of the pipeline right of way and work spaces in that wetland. - 17.
-Except with leave of the Commission, the permit holder must not undertake construction or significant maintenance activities within 200 meters of an active grizzly bear or black bear den between December 1 and April 30. - 18.
-Except with leave of the Commission, the permit holder must not undertake construction activities within 500 meters of an active wolverine den between February 1 and August 1. - 19.
-Except with leave of the Commission, the permit holder must not, with respect to fisher: - a. undertake construction activities within 200 metres of any known den; and - b. undertake construction or significant maintenance activities within 400 metres of an active den between March 15 and July 31. - 20.
-When using aircraft to undertake activities associated with the permit, the permit holder must provide written instructions to the pilot specifying that flights must not, except in the event of an emergency situation directly approach, hover over, circle, or land near mountain goats, moose, elk, or caribou. - 21.
-When using aircraft to undertake activities associated with the permit, the permit holder must provide written instructions to the pilot specifying that flights must not, except in the event of an emergency situation directly approach, hover over or circle near, or land within 500 meters of known wolverine den sites between February 1 and June 30. - 22.
-The permit holder must implement appropriate measures to reduce the obstruction of wildlife movement across the pipeline right of way during construction and operations. - 23.
-The permit holder must collect and store garbage in a manner that does not attract bears.
+- 32. The permit holder must not undertake any clearing activities during the migratory bird nesting period between May 1 and July 31 unless the area has been previously logged, brushed, or mowed. - 33.
+Except with leave of the Commission, the permit holder must not undertake clearing or significant maintenance activities within a wetland when an active waterfowl nest is present within 200 metres of the pipeline right of way and work spaces in that wetland. - 34.
+If a great blue heron rookery is discovered within 300 metres of the construction corridor, a mitigation plan must be prepared by a qualified professional and submitted to the satisfaction of the Commission, to effectively mitigate construction associated disturbance to the heron prior to commencing construction activities within 300 metres of the rookery.
+Any protocols, mitigation or monitoring associated with that plan must be implemented by the permit holder.

+- 35. Except with leave of the Commission, the permit holder must not undertake clearing or significant maintenance activities within 200 meters of any active grizzly bear or black bear den that was identified by the survey conducted in accordance with condition 70, between November 1 and April 30. - 36.
+Except with leave of the Commission, the permit holder must not undertake clearing or significant maintenance activities within 500 meters of any active wolverine den that was identified by the survey conducted in accordance with condition 70, between February 1 and August 1. - 37.
+Except with leave of the Commission, the permit holder must not: - a. undertake clearing or significant maintenance activities within 200 metres of any fisher den that was identified by the survey conducted in accordance with condition 70; and - undertake construction or significant maintenance activities within 400 metres of any active fisher den that was identified by the survey conducted in accordance with condition 70, between March 15 and July 31. - 38.
+When using aircraft to undertake activities associated with the permit, the permit holder must provide written instructions to the pilot specifying that flights must not, except in the event of an emergency situation: - a. directly approach, hover over, circle, or land near mountain goats, moose, elk, or caribou; or - b. directly approach, hover over or circle near, or land within 500 meters of known wolverine den sites between February 1 and June 30; - 39.
+The permit holder must ensure that wildlife movement is not obstructed across the pipeline right of way area. - 40.
+The permit holder must collect and store garbage in a manner that does not attract bears or other wildlife.